OpportunityIntl/OI-Validate/README.md

 hideProcessing | function(form) | Override the default function used to hide the form processing indicator. showAlert | function(message, classes) | Override the default function used to display the form alert message(s).
 The value of `this` is the form jQuery object. hideAlert | function() | Override the default function used to hide the form alert message(s).
-The value of `this` is the form jQuery object. formMessage | function(messages) | Override the default function used to generate the error message string for the form alert.
+The value of `this` is the form jQuery object. alertMessage | function(messages) | Override the default function used to generate the error message string for the form alert.
 Receives an array of the individual message strings.
 Must return a string.

 ## Custom validations